SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-lists-and-libraries.md

 </pnp:ProvisioningTemplate>
 ```

-After adding these user custom actions you'll see them appearing in the toolbar.
+After adding these user custom actions you'll see them appear in the toolbar.
 Notice that custom tabs are transformed into a dropdown menu:

 ![Custom action visible in the toolbar](media/modern-experiences/custom-actions-toolbar.png)